B2B Marketing launches AI-Powered ABM training to help marketers move beyond basic prompting

-LONDON, May 07, 2026 (GLOBE NEWSWIRE) -- B2B Marketing today announced the next cohort of its AI-Powered ABM training course, running across four sessions on 6, 13, 20 and 27 October, from 2pm to 4pm BST.
-The programme is designed for B2B marketers who are already using tools like ChatGPT or Copilot but want to move past surface-level outputs and use AI to do smarter, more personalised account-based marketing.
+LONDON, May 11, 2026 (GLOBE NEWSWIRE) -- B2B Marketing have announced the next cohort of its AI-Powered ABM training course, running across four sessions on October 6, 13, 20, and 27, from 9am to 11am EST. The program is designed for B2B marketers who are already using tools like ChatGPT or Copilot but want to move past surface-level outputs and use AI to do smarter, more personalized account-based marketing.

 "Most marketers are being told to 'use AI' without the strategic clarity that makes it useful," said Orla.
 "AI doesn't fix unclear ICPs or vague value props.
 It just produces more of them, faster.
 This course gives marketers the foundations and the practical methodology to make AI genuinely useful in their day-to-day work."